bmeviauac01/datadriven/docs/seminar/jpa/index.md

 Use the `CreatePaymentMethod` stored procedure to create a new `Paymentmethod`!

-- Check in SQL Server Management Studio, whether the database contains the stored procedure with name `CreatePaymentMethod`!
+- Check in SQL Server Management Studio, whether the database contains the stored procedure with the name `CreatePaymentMethod`!

 - If not, create the procedure with the code below!